yayouz/petstore-codgen/docs/StoreApi.md

 StoreApi apiInstance = new StoreApi();
-String orderId = "orderId_example"; // String | ID of the order that needs to be deleted try {
+Long orderId = 789L; // Long | ID of the order that needs to be deleted try {
     apiInstance.deleteOrder(orderId);
 } catch (ApiException e) {